 The fabless model, where chip design is separated from manufacturing, is where the highest margin activity in the global semiconductor industry now lives.
 NVIDIA's gross margins are not a manufacturing story; they are a design story.
 ARM's licensing business is a design story.
 MediaTek, Qualcomm, AMD: the companies that have captured the most equity value creation in the AI chip cycle are overwhelmingly fabless or fab-lite.
 Korea has almost no presence in this segment at scale.

-The government's response to this gap is a set of policy instruments that collectively represent the most aggressive industrial policy Korea has deployed since the original chaebol-led industrialisation of the 1960s and 70s.
-A domestic production promotion tax scheme, explicitly described as Korea's version of the US Inflation Reduction Act, is being developed with detailed measures due in July 2026.
+The government's response is a set of policy instruments that collectively represent the most aggressive industrial policy Korea has deployed since the original chaebol-led industrialisation of the 1960s and 70s.
+A domestic production promotion tax scheme, described as Korea's version of the US Inflation Reduction Act, is being developed with detailed measures due in July 2026.
 A national AI computing centre is breaking ground.
 Tax incentives for semiconductor capex are being expanded.
 The Korea Development Institute's semiconductor strategy targets both advanced manufacturing and a domestic fabless design ecosystem that currently barely exists.

 The China Variable

 The US policy dimension cuts in two directions simultaneously.
 Export controls on advanced semiconductor equipment to China have, so far, benefited Korean producers by retarding their most significant competitor's progress.
 But the same US-China technology decoupling that creates that short-term advantage also puts pressure on Korea to choose sides more explicitly than its historically balanced positioning would prefer.
 Korea's economy remains deeply integrated with China through trade and investment linkages.
 Its semiconductor customers are increasingly American technology companies.
-Navigating that duality without triggering punitive action from either direction is, as AMRO noted, one of the central geoeconomic fault lines Korea must traverse.
+Navigating that duality without triggering punitive action from either direction is one of the central geoeconomic fault lines Korea must traverse.

 The Won, the Oil Price, and a Stressed Balance Sheet